Mesa Nursing Home Abuse Lawyers

 - Neglect: While this is not direct abuse, neglect occurs when a nursing home and/or its staff fails to fulfill its duties with regard to the care of an elderly resident.
 This can occur for any duty including providing day-to-day necessities, keeping up hygiene, keeping elders safe, properly treating any injuries or illnesses, and any other agreed-upon responsibilities.

 When an elder nursing home resident is abused, their quality of life can suffer greatly and the injuries or illnesses they sustain may shorten their lifespan.
 Those responsible for such abuse should be held responsible for their actions and victims and their families have the legal right to seek compensation for their losses and injuries so they may recover to the best of their abilities.
-At Breyer Law Offices, P.C., our Mesa nursing home abuse lawyers have the years of experience needed to successfully search for compensation for our clients and aid them in their physical, emotional, and financial recovery.
-For more information on how we can help you, contact The Husband & Wife Law Team today.
+At The Husband & Wife Law Team, our Mesa nursing home abuse lawyers have the years of experience needed to successfully search for compensation for our clients and aid them in their physical, emotional, and financial recovery.
+For more information on how we can help you, contact us today.

 Additional Information on Nursing Home Abuse

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 By providing your phone number, you agree to receive text messages from Husband and Wife Law Team.
 Message and data rates may apply.
 Message frequency varies.